-Professor Richard Reynolds - Director of the Multiple Sclerosis Society Tissue Bank
+Professor Richard Nicholas - Director of the MS Society Tissue Bank

 Professor Steve Gentleman - Director of the Parkinson’s UK Brain Bank

 Steve Gentleman is Professor of Neuropathology in the Department of Medicine at Imperial College London.
 Over the past 20 years he has run an active research team investigating the pathology of neurodegenerative disease and traumatic brain injury.
 In more recent years he has been part of a European consortium of neuropathologists who have been working to standardise the diagnosis of neurodegenerative diseases.
 Using this expertise he provides diagnostic support for the Parkinson’s UK and Multiple Sclerosis Society Tissue Banks at Imperial and is a member of the Medical Research Council Brain Bank Network management committee.
 In addition to his research interests Steve has key teaching roles in the faculty of Medicine.

 Dr Javier Alegre Abarrategui - Director of Neuropathology

 Javier Alegre-Abarrategui is Director of Neuropathology of the MS and Parkinson's Tissue Bank at Imperial College as well as a Senior Clinical Lecturer in Neuropathology at the Department of Brain Sciences and a Consultant Neuropathologist at Charing Cross Hospital.
 He is researching genetically-defined forms of Parkinson's, the use of human genomic constructs for animal and in vitro functional modelling and autophagy.
 Javier has pioneered the development of novel tools to detect in situ early protein aggregates such as alpha-synuclein oligomers in human brain and has started to apply these tools to the dissection of the initial pathogenic processes in Parkinson's and Alzheimer’s disease.

 Dr George Gverich - Tissue Bank Manager